b0nbon1/b0nbon1/content/blog/acid-database-properties-part-2-isolation.md

 ### 3. Phantom Read

 Phantoms are rows that appear or disappear between queries in the same transaction.
 While non-repeatable reads involve existing rows changing, phantom reads involve the set of rows itself changing.

+**Analogy:** Like viewing your pending transactions list, looking away, then seeing additional pending charges appear that weren't there before.

 ```sql
 -- Transaction A